 Yes, there will also very likely be Run It Once Poker tournament action on RIO, Powered by BetRIvers once the platform is launched.
 Although RIO did not support tournament play before RSI acquired it, inclusion in a future rollout is considered essential if it’s to compete against BetMGM Poker, PokerStars, and WSOP — each of which regularly hosts tournament play.

 Yes!
-Based on all we know and the recent updates, it looks like there will be a new Run It Once US online poker platform powered by BetRivers launching at some point, either in 2023 or 2024.
+Based on all we know and the recent updates, it looks like there will be a new Run It Once US online poker platform powered by BetRivers launching at some point, in 2024.

 No, Run It Once Poker will be exclusively for US players once the site relaunches.
 It will operate under BetRivers branding but on the same Run It Once Poker platform as before.